githubteacher/everyone-november-2016/hex7cd-dachau.md

 ## Things to do
 - Visit the concentration camp memorial site
-- Visit old town and the (small) castle
+- Visit the old town and the (small) castle